 “How I got into this, how I got started.
-They want to know about challenges and I have to disappoint them, because I don’t really have any challenges.
-They want to know about the cat.
-Where is she?
-What’s she up to?
-Also, my husband: Where is he?
+They want to know about challenges of working on a cruise ship.
+They also want to know about my husband: Where is he?
 What does he do?
 How often do you see each other?
-Do you have kids?
-And my answer is usually, ‘Not any that I know of!’
-[Laughs]”
+Do you have kids?”

 Do you think guests ask about your husband because they’re trying to reconcile how you balance such a busy life at sea with a personal life at home?

 “Yes.
 But times have changed.
 When I first started sailing, we were sending telex messages at $7 per word.
 Now I see my husband twice a day—once in the morning and once in the evening, thanks to Skype and Messenger.
 So the distance is still there, but the relationship doesn’t have to suffer.
-We actually spend more quality time talking about our day when we’re apart than when we were together, working on the same ship.
-Because then, we’d just return to the cabin at 8 in the evening, order room service, watch TV, and go to bed.
-Now we actually have conversations about our day.
 I like to think that the secret to a happy marriage is 12 time zones.
 It feels like a honeymoon when we finally go on vacation together!”

 OK, last question and it’s an easy one: What’s one thing we’d be surprised to learn you pack?

 [Laughs] Other than the cat, which I grant you is unusual.

 “Other than the cat and the cat’s wardrobe, my Louboutins go with me on every ship.
 I say that we should make ’em part of the official Celebrity uniform, but I’m not winning that battle.”

 Captain Kate is on Instagram!
 Track her high-seas adventures by following @captainkatemccue.